Enis Çokaj

-Enis Çokaj (born 23 February 1999) is an Albanian professional footballer who plays as a midfielder for Greek Super League club Levadiakos, on loan from Panathinaikos.
+Enis Çokaj (born 23 February 1999) is an Albanian professional footballer who plays as a midfielder for German club VfL Bochum.

 Club career

-Panathinaikos
+On 15 September 2022, Lokomotiva Zagreb announced that they had sold Çokaj to Panathinaikos for a fee of €1 million.

-On 15 September 2022, Lokomotiva announced that they had sold the young Albanian to Panathinaikos for a fee of €1,000,000.
+On 20 May 2026, Çokaj signed a two-season contract with VfL Bochum in Germany.

 International career

 Çokaj debuted for the Albania national team in a 5–0 2022 FIFA World Cup qualification win over San Marino on 8 September 2021.